 Figure ES1.
-Tulsa area historical fuel specific fleet mean emissions for CO (O, left axis), HC (\blacktriangle , right axis) and NO (\Box , right axis) by measurement year.
-Uncertainties are standard errors of the mean calculated using the daily measurements.
+Tulsa area historical fuel specific fleet mean emissions for CO (\bigcirc , left axis), HC (\blacktriangle , right axis) and NO (\square , right axis) by measurement year.
+Uncertainties are standard error of the mean calculated using the daily measurements.
 The fuel specific HC means have been adjusted as described in the report.